El Moez Street: The Unfolded Fascinating Tales

 A BRIEF ABOUT EL MOEZ STREET

 El Moez Street lies in one of Cairo’s oldest districts.
 It is the Islamic District of Cairo; this area is also where Khan Al Khalili exists.
-The length of the street reaches almost one kilometre long.
+The length of the street is almost one kilometre long.

 One of the Buildings in El Moez Street